The 10 Dumbest Places In North Carolina For 2023

 We will use Saturday Night Science to determine what places in North Carolina have the highest percentage of adults without a high school degree.

-A recent study we published found that North Carolina is actually the 28th smartest state in the United States, with an average IQ of 99.
+A recent study we published found that North Carolina is the 28th smartest state in the United States, with an average IQ of 99.

 But that doesn’t mean that a few cities in North Carolina are a bit slower than others due to a lack of basic education.